Narenderbeniwal/iNeuron-Statistics-Assignments/README.md

 1. Is it possible that an event is independent of itself?
 If so, when?
 2. Is it always true that if A and B are independent events, then Ac and Bc are independent events?
 Show that it is, or give a counterexample.

+## Assignment 2

+1. Raindrops are falling at an average rate of 20 drops per square inch per minute.
+What would be a reasonable distribution to use for the number of raindrops hitting a particular region measuring 5 inches 2 in t minutes?
+Why?
+Using your chosen distribution, compute the probability that the region has no rain drops in a given 3 second time interval.
+A reasonable choice of distribution is P

+2. Let X be a random day of the week, coded so that Monday is 1, Tuesday is 2, etc. (so X takes values 1, 2,..., 7, with equal probabilities).
+Let Y be the next day after X (again represented as an integer between 1 and 7).
+Do X and Y have the same distribution?
+What is P(X)